evilsocket/opensnitch/README.md

 The user interface is a Python 3 software running as a `gRPC` server on a unix socket, to order to install its dependencies:

     cd ui
-    sudo pip3 install -r requirements.txt
+    make

-You will also need to install the package `python-pyqt5` for your system (if anyone finds a way to make this work from the `requirements.txt` file feel free to send a PR).
+This build a python wheel package and puts it into the `dist` directory.
+You can install it via

-The UI is pip installable itself:
+    sudo pip3 install dist/*.whl

-    sudo pip3 install .
+which will also cause it to install all of its dependencies.

 This will install the `opensnitch-ui` command on your system (you can auto startup it by `cp opensnitch_ui.desktop ~/.config/autostart/`).